Guarding Your Freedom: Mastering Relapse Prevention with PRC Recovery

 Routine is an important part of recovery.
 With the aftercare plan areas to maintain a routine are explored.

-The importance of the 5 pillars are stressed: Meetings, sponsor, step work, service and Higher Power.
+The importance of the 5 pillars is stressed: Meetings, sponsors, step work, service and Higher Power.

 Personal development, possible employment that could affect the individual's recovery as well as the handling of monies are dealt with in the aftercare plan.